The Alexandrian

 Banksy - Police with Chalk OutlineFor example, imagine that the PCs are police detectives and they walk into a room that has a corpse lying in the middle of it.
 The intentions in this scene will most likely take the form of questions they want answered.
 But how specific do the questions need to be before the GM can make a ruling on whether not they can find an answer?

 For most groups simply asking, “Who did it?” is probably too broad.
 (We could imagine someone asking that question and the GM simply telling them to make a Detective skill check to figure it out, but that’s probably not how it’s going to work 99.99% of the time.)
 At the other end of the scale, though, “I want to examine the body to determine a time of death.” is almost certainly specific enough.
-(We could imagine a GM demanding that a player specify that they’re checking the corpse’s lividity before they’ll potentially provide an answer, but that’s similarly unlikely.)
+(We could imagine a GM demanding that a player specify that they’re checking the corpse’s lividity before they’ll even consider providing an answer, but that’s similarly unlikely.)

 Inbetween these extremes, however, there’s a lot of room for personal preference.
 Nor is it a purely linear scale.
 For example, is “I search the room for clues,” specific enough?
 It’s a concrete action which, in most systems, can be associated to a fairly obvious skill check.
 But would you rather know exactly what they’re looking for or how they’re looking for it?
 Alternatively, what if someone says, “I want to figure out how they were killed.”?
 That’s more specific in intention, but vaguer when it comes to method.
 Are they examining the body?
 Searching the room for physical traces?
 Checking security footage?